Where is Cap Blanc-Nez?

 How to get to Cap Blanc-Nez?

-Cap Blanc-Nez is a site with chalk cliffs that reach 134 metres in height, exceptional panoramas, grassy lawns, and a beach ranked 1st beach from France available to tide bass.
-If you plan to have a good time to Cap Blanc-Nez without a car, you can come from Calais, Wimereux or Boulogne-sur-Mer.
+Cap Blanc-Nez is a site with chalk cliffs reaching 134 metres in height, exceptional panoramic views, grassy lawns and a beach classified as the 1st beach in France accessible at low tide.
+If you're planning to have a good time to Cap Blanc-Nez without a car, you can come from Calais, Wimereux or Boulogne-sur-Mer.
 In summer, you can take the Div'In 5 line from Calais or Sangatte.
 For Boulogne-sur-Mer, it is the Marineo line F and for Wimereux, it is the Oscar 505 line.
 To get off, you have to stop at Sangatte at the Cap Blanc-Nez stop.
 And for the return journey, you can take a bus in Wissant.

 How to get to Cap Blanc-Nez?